 How can I request a chargeback?

 - Provide any further details.
-If the merchant accepts the dispute, your refund will be processed as usual.
+If the merchant accepts the dispute, your refund is processed as usual.
 If they reject it, your provider may ask for further details until the situation is resolved.
 Most credit card providers aim to provide an outcome as soon as reasonably possible, but it can still take months for a provider and merchant to resolve a dispute.

 How long does a credit card refund take to show up on Internet banking?